 Heather Nelson Shouldice is Associate Professor of Music Education at Eastern Michigan University, where she coordinates the music education program, teaches graduate and undergraduate courses, supervises student teachers, and directs the early childhood music program through EMU’s Community Music Academy.
 Her research interests include music teacher beliefs and their relationships to teaching practice, music teacher identity development, and musical development and musical identity in young children.
-Dr. Shouldice’s research and writing have been published in the the Bulletin of the Council for Research in Music Education, Music Education Research, Research Studies in Music Education, the Journal of Research in Music Education, the Journal of Music Teacher Education, GIML Audea, and the Michigan Music Educator.
+Dr. Shouldice’s research and writing have been published in the the Bulletin of the Council for Research in Music Education, Music Education Research, Research Studies in Music Education, International Journal of Music Education, Journal of Research in Music Education, Journal of Music Teacher Education, GIML Audea, and Michigan Music Educator.
 Prior to entering higher education, Dr. Shouldice taught elementary general music for 10 years in the public schools of Michigan.
 She currently serves as immediate past-president of the Gordon Institute for Music Learning, for which she also is a professional development faculty member in elementary general music.

 Dr. Shouldice is available to present workshops, conference sessions, or in-service professional development for school districts on a variety of topics, including Gordon’s Music Learning Theory.
 Click here to view a list of previous presentation titles/topics, and please feel free to email (email@example.com) for more information.